EricTalv/Pricerer/README.md

 ## Conclusion

-The project was a good success in the sense that it introduced more to a team workflow kind of environment and also let us see the world of API's.
+Our idea was ambitious, far too ambitious for us to fully finish given the timeline.

-The product itself ofcourse Works but not in its entirety, since the scope of the product had become so much bigger thus our timeline started to get cramped even more so thus thanks to time and team size we'd fall short from our initial product idea.
+That said, we did learn valuable lessons regarding API's, agility in workflow and teamwork.

 ## Personal

-My personal experitse would lie in workflow management and also frontend design and coding, yeah its multiple things on one person but thats the budget cuts we had to do at the time, due to the small team size.
+My personal experitse in this project would lie in workflow management, project documentation, front-end development and design.

 Overall it was a great time developing with other great minds.